-We need your support to keep delivering quality journalism, to maintain our openness and to protect our precious independence.
-Every reader contribution, big or small, is so valuable.
-Support The Guardian from as little as \$1 - and it only takes a minute.
+We need your support so we can keep delivering quality journalism that's open and independent.
+And that is here for the long term.
+Every reader contribution, however big or small, is so valuable.
+Support the Guardian from as little as \$1 - and it only takes a minute.
 Thank you.

-Support The Guardian
+Support The Guardian $\rightarrow$